1/31/18

 Puffy retained the masters, because he's Puffy I guess, and then released a remix of the song over a Nottz beat on Notorious B.I.G.'s posthumous 1999 album, Born Again.
 This version featured Snoop Dogg and Mark Curry, whereas the original Dilla version features Busta Rhymes affiliate Labba.
 (Peace to The Lost Tapes for shedding light on the above back in 2014.)
 There's also a 12" promo release of "Dangerous MC's" on Bad Boy, featuring Mark Curry, Snoop Dogg and Busta Rhymes, with "Who Shot Ya" on the b-side.
 Discogs doesn't give a date for this release, it's not up on YouTube, and I'm not cracking the seal on my copy, so who knows when that came out or what it sounds like.
 Alas, none of these versions, as far as anyone knows, featured Roc Marciano.

-Shortly thereafter, DJ, producer and friend of the late J. Dilla, House Shoes implies that he has the unreleased song in question:
+Fast-forward to December 8, 2017.
+Roc Marciano Tweets, "Please tell my big bro @BustaRhymes to please find his unreleased song with biggie smalls on the dilla beat with my verse on it."
+Shortly thereafter, DJ, producer and friend of the late J. Dilla, House Shoes implies that he has the unreleased song in question.

 Sure enough, five days later, Shoes kicks off the December 13, 2017 edition of his dublab program, Magic, with a track he lists as "Biggie Dilla Busta Rhymes ft.
 Flipmode – Modern Day Gangsters / Dangerous M.C.’s."
 The full program is available to download.
 All I did was cut out the first song, using Audacity.
 Stream/download Busta Rhymes and J. Dilla's "Modern Day Gangstas" ft.
 Notorious B.I.G., Labba and Roc Marciano below.